To achieve a complete multimedia experience when browsing this web site please install the latest Adobe Flash Player plug-in.

 Western Australia's approach to implementing the NQS in schools has been jointly developed by the Departments of Education and Education Services, in consultation with the Catholic and Indepedent school sectors.

 In November 2013, the Minister for Education, the Hon Peter Collier, informed all principals that early childhood programs to Year 2 in Western Australian schools will be required to meet the NQS.

 Please note when viewing the Australian Children's Education and Care Quality Authority (ACECQA) website, the assessment and rating process and national laws and regulations do not apply to the Western Australian schooling sector.
 The Western Australian education sector has used the national laws and regulations to inform our implementation of the NQS.

-Two day workshops will be available for principals and teachers working in Kindergarten to Year two classes.
-The workshops will enable participants to gain an understanding of the scope of the seven quality areas of the NQS, have a clearer sense of daily practices which indicate that the NQS is being ‘met’ and develop a working knowledge of supporting materials.
+In 2014, two day workshops were available for principals and teachers working in Kindergarten to Year two classes.
+The workshops provided participants with an understanding of the scope of the seven quality areas of the NQS, a clearer sense of daily practices which indicate that the NQS is being ‘met’ and development of a working knowledge of supporting materials.